Skip to Main Content

 ETA is the federal agency responsible for providing program direction and oversight.
 The OIG conducts independent oversight of the UI program through audits to strengthen the integrity and efficiency of the program and through criminal investigations to detect and deter large-scale fraud.
 The OIG’s federal criminal investigations are time and resource-intensive and one of the last lines of defense in safeguarding the UI program from fraud.

-Less than a month after the CARES Act passed, we published an advisory report2 outlining areas of concern that ETA and the states should consider as they implemented the CARES Act UI provisions.
+Our April 2020 advisory report outlined areas of concern the Department and the states should consider as they implemented the CARES Act UI programs.
 Our identification of these areas represents years of work relating to DOL’s UI program, including the response to past disasters.
-One of these areas was state preparedness: specifically, the issues of staffing and system capabilities.Our audit work has confirmed these issues persisted into the pandemic.3
+One of these areas was state preparedness, specifically, the issues of staffing and system capabilities.
+Our audit work has confirmed these issues persisted into the pandemic.
+For example, many states had not developed or implemented UI IT modernization plans that improved the timeliness or accuracy of UI benefits processing.2 Ensuring states have these plans in place—and are actively pursuing implementation—would be a strong step toward improving the administration of benefits, particularly during a future crisis.

 Deploying Benefits Expeditiously and Efficiently

 Rapid deployment of CARES Act funding was critical in helping workers in need.
 Staff at ETA and states struggled during the COVID-19 pandemic as SWAs worked to ensure timely and accurate UI benefits in a time of national emergency.
 Anticipating and addressing the increased risk that came with the expanded funding was also vital to meeting the intent of the CARES Act.
-As the OIG’s prior audit work has shown, quickly deploying funds can result in shortcomings in the effective and efficient implementation of stimulus programs.
-For example, a 2011 audit report4 found states took over a year to spend most of the American Reinvestment and Recovery Act of 2009 (Recovery Act) funding available for emergency staffing, and at least 40 percent of funding for this purpose was unspent after 15 months.
+As the OIG’s prior audit work has shown, attempts to quickly deploy funds can result in shortcomings in the effective and efficient implementation of stimulus programs.
+For example, a 2011 audit report found states took over a year to spend most of the American Reinvestment and Recovery Act of 2009 (Recovery Act) funding available for emergency staffing, and at least 40 percent of funding for this purpose was unspent after 15 months.

-In addition, a separate audit on the Recovery Act5 found $1.3 billion of the $7 billion that DOL provided to states for UI modernization, including information technology (IT) modernization, would likely not have been spent before the period of availability expired.
+In addition, a separate audit on the Recovery Act found $1.3 billion of the $7 billion that DOL provided to states for UI modernization, including information technology (IT) modernization, would likely not have been spent before the period of availability expired.
 To access these funds, states had to meet certain modernization criteria; once accessed, the funds could be spent for several purposes including to modernize IT systems.
 Of the funds spent from the $7 billion, states did not always take advantage of the opportunity to modernize their IT systems.

 History of Improper Payments, including Fraud